Abd al-Qahir al-Jurjani: Legacy

 Al-Jurjānī's legacy in Arabic rhetoric and linguistics is monumental.
 He is widely credited with founding the science of Arabic rhetoric (ʿilm al-balāgha) as a coherent and theoretical discipline, particularly the branch of ʿilm al-bayān (the science of rhetorical clarity, including metaphor and simile).
 His works did not merely catalog examples of eloquence but instead explained the inner mechanisms by which language produces meaning, beauty, and emotional impact.

-His concept of naẓm — the syntactic and semantic arrangement of words — introduced a radically new understanding of eloquence: that rhetorical power arises not simply from isolated words, but from the interdependence and harmony of structure and meaning.
+His concept of naẓm, the syntactic and semantic arrangement of words introduced a radically new understanding of eloquence: that rhetorical power arises not simply from isolated words, but from the interdependence and harmony of structure and meaning.
 This insight revolutionized Arabic literary theory, Qurʾanic exegesis (tafsīr), and the philosophy of language.

-Later scholars such as al-Sakkākī and Jalāl al-Din Qazwīnī would build upon al-Jurjānī's theories, developing balāgha into a formal science with its own subdivisions — a structure still taught in traditional Islamic seminaries across the Muslim world today.
-Beyond rhetoric, al-Jurjānī’s contributions to Arabic grammar (naḥw) and morphology (taṣrīf) — especially through works like al-Mughnī fī Sharḥ al-Idāḥ and al-ʿUmda fī al-Taṣrīf — fortified the grammatical tradition of the Basran school and shaped the way Arabic was taught and understood for centuries.
+Later scholars such as al-Sakkākī and Jalāl al-Din Qazwīnī would build upon al-Jurjānī's theories, developing balāgha into a formal science with its own subdivisions, a structure still taught in traditional Islamic seminaries across the Muslim world today.
+Beyond rhetoric, al-Jurjānī’s contributions to Arabic grammar (naḥw) and morphology (taṣrīf) reshaped through works like al-Mughnī fī Sharḥ al-Idāḥ and al-ʿUmda fī al-Taṣrīf, fortified the grammatical tradition of the Basran school and shaped the way Arabic was taught and understood for centuries.